jchasse/app-sinatra-data-preferences/spec.md

         The USER is required to have a login email (validation for presence and uniqueness included)
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying Each SERVICE has CRUD functionality [/new, /show, /edit, /delete]
-- [ ] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users For edit/delete, an additional level to check if service user_id matches current id is used to protect from changes.

-- [ ] Include user input validations
+- [x] Include user input validations
+        ActiveRecord 'validates' methods are used to enforce inputs are entered for users.
-- [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) Error functionality included to guide the user when inputs or actions are incorrect.
-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm
-- [ ] You have a large number of small Git commits
+- [x] You have a large number of small Git commits
-- [ ] Your commit messages are meaningful
+- [x] Your commit messages are meaningful
-- [ ] You made the changes in a commit that relate to the commit message
+- [x] You made the changes in a commit that relate to the commit message
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [x] You don't include changes in a commit that aren't related to the commit message